cnrancher/docs/content/rancher/v2.x/en/installation/ha/helm-rancher/chart-options/_index.md

 Enabling the [API Audit Log]({{< baseurl >}}/rancher/v2.x/en/installation/api-auditing/).

 You can collect this log as you would any container log.
-Enable the [Logging service under Rancher Tools]({{< baseurl >}}/rancher/v2.x/en/tools/logging/) for the `System` Project on the Rancher server cluster.
+Enable the [Logging service under Rancher Tools]({{< baseurl >}}/rancher/v2.x/en/tools/logging/) for the `System` Project on the Rancher Server cluster.

 ```plain
 --set auditLog.level=1
 ```

 By default enabling Audit Logging will create a sidecar container in the Rancher pod.
 This container (`rancher-audit-log`) will stream the log to `stdout`.
 You can collect this log as you would any container log.
 When using the sidecar as the audit log destination, the `hostPath`, `maxAge`, `maxBackups`, and `maxSize` options do not apply.
 It's advised to use your OS or Docker daemon's log rotation features to control disk space use.
-Enable the [Logging service under Rancher Tools]({{< baseurl >}}/rancher/v2.x/en/tools/logging/) for the Rancher server cluster or System Project.
+Enable the [Logging service under Rancher Tools]({{< baseurl >}}/rancher/v2.x/en/tools/logging/) for the Rancher Server cluster or System Project.

 Set the `auditLog.destination` to `hostPath` to forward logs to volume shared with the host system instead of streaming to a sidecar container.
 When setting the destination to `hostPath` you may want to adjust the other auditLog parameters for log rotation.